bcgov/ppr-deprecated/ppr-api/docs/api_contract/README.md

 As for the proposed implementation of changes, there are a few possible approaches.
 Ultimately, we've recommended a `POST` to events as it ties changes to the event model.
 Some aspects of a change event to not go well with a state based model, such as payments, extending life (renewals, described separately below) or adding general collateral.

+When implementing, be aware that Trust Indenture, Lien Amount and Surrender Date can not be changed in the course of an amendment or change statement.
+These values can only be written during the original registration and then are read-only.

 It may be possible to use a more general CRUD approach to updating financing statements, and build events by comparing the deltas of the existing record and submitted payload.
 Some potential alternatives are described below.